Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy: Proof of lower bound for untruthful swap regret

-Here we show an $\Omega(\sqrt{T \log |\Theta_i|})$ lower bound on untruthful swap regret.
-As in the previous section, this section focuses on an online learning problem with stochastic types for a single player $i \in N$.
+Here, we provide a full proof of the $\Omega(\sqrt{T \log |\Theta_i|})$ lower bound on untruthful swap regret (\Cref{thm:untruthful-lb}).
+This section focuses on an online learning problem with stochastic types for a single player $i \in N$.
 The subscript $i$ for $A_i$, $a_i$, $\Theta_i$, $\theta_i$, $\pi_i^t$, and $\RUSi^T$ is not essential in this section, but we put it for notational consistency.

-Since a special case of our setting (the case of $|\Theta_i| = 1$) is swap regret minimization, an $\Omega(\sqrt{T |A_i| \log |A_i|})$ lower bound given by \citet{Ito20} can be applied.
-Combining it with our lower bound, we can argue that the leading term of our upper bound is tight up to a multiplicative constant.